 To see the difference, just remove the widget and do the speed tests on your site, then put the widgets back in and redo the speed tests.
 You will see an incredible speed difference.
 This is where you have to weigh out the importance of speed vs. UX for your clients.

 We had the site at OllinsRealtyGroup.com that was getting a 2/4 on the Google Speed tool.
 Yes.
 TWO and FOUR!

 The owner was pretty frustrated because the IDX Broker widgets were part of the website, but they were too slow.
 We had been working on our new IDX Add-on called IDX Speedy Widgets and after we loaded that on his site, the scores went up to the 69/81 you see on that chart.

-This new IDX Speedy Widgets is available as an IDX-Addon and is included for anyone who hosts their site with us as a Sweet Site starting January 20th.
+This new IDX Speedy Widgets is available as an IDX-Addon and is included for anyone who hosts their site with us as a Foundation Site.

 It uses some great technology on our server to handle the images completely differently and make much less of a load on your IDX Broker WordPress site.
 Go to our Contact Us page to find out how you can get this on your own site.

 See the difference it made on the Ollins site.
 (You may need to speak Spanish to read the fine print.)